ap-principles-ucvts/tic-tac-toe/README.md

   - Whose turn is it?
 - Allow each player to mark the board with an X or an O in alternating fashion.
   - Prevent players from overwriting each others' marks.
-- Provide a means by which to reset the game and play again.
+- Provide a means to reset the game and play again.

 ## Basic Structure